See MapTrack in action

 Assets becoming unsafe

-Summary: Tracking ensures inspections happen on time and are properly recorded.
+Summary: Tracking ensures inspections happen on time and are properly recorded, reducing safety risks and ensuring compliance with regulatory standards.

 Multiple Shifts and Distributed Teams